hkevin01/poe-search/data/README.md

 # This folder contains exported conversation snapshots and large data files.
 # These files are git-ignored by default.
 Move any large exports here.
+# Note: This directory is intended for user exports and large files that are not
+# part of the regular application data.
+Keeping exports here helps in managing
+# storage and prevents accidental deletion of important data.